 When your listening to your customers, don’t ever prepare a rebuttal during a conversation, this is a distraction from you actually listening and understanding what their concerns are.

 Customers are calling you for a reason, put yourself in their shoes and try and understand where they are coming from.
-This will help to relate their situation to what you have experienced in your past struggles and help you to listen, allowing you to deliver a superior response.
+This will help to relate their situation to what you have experienced in your past struggles and help you to listen, allowing you to excel at delivering customer service

 Customers sometimes don’t know how to articulate what they are experiencing or what they really need.
 Ask yourself this question, What is not being said in the conversation?
 Is the problem something else then they are describing?